junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 • A short time before the labor begins, some thick mucus (jelly) may come out.
 Or some mucus may come out for 2 or 3 days before labor begins.
 Sometimes it is tinted with blood.
 This is normal.

-• The contractions (sudden tightening of the womb) or labor pains may start up to several days before childbirth at first a long time usually passes between contractions—several minutes or even hours.
+• The contractions (sudden tightening of the womb) or labor pains may start up to several days before childbirth at first a long time usually passes between contractions, several minutes or even hours.
 When the contractions become stronger, regular, and more frequent, labor is beginning.

 • Some women have a few practice contractions weeks before labor.
 This is normal.
 On rare occasions, a woman may have false labor.
 This happens when the contractions are coming strong and close together, but then stop for hours or days before childbirth actually begins.
 Sometimes walking, a warm bath, or resting will help calm the contractions if they are false, or bring on childbirth if they are real.
 Even if it is false labor, the contractions help to prepare the womb for labor.